 Timpanogos Caves is a National Monument with a bunch of extra rules and regulations on top of normal federal land rules.
 To visit the caves, you have to purchase a ticket for $7.00.
 During the summer the tours book up quickly, especially on the weekends so they recommend calling up to a month in advance to make your reservations.
 They take credit cards over the phone for payment.
 The tour season starts after the snow clears in May and runs until it starts snowing, usually in October.
 Early season and late season tickets are obviously easier to get as are weekday tickets during the summer.
 An oddism of Utah is LDS members avoid doing activities that cause other people to work on Sundays, so if you are not LDS that is usually a good ticket day too.

 In addition to the $7.00 cave tour fee, the road to the Monument is within Unita-Wasatch-Cache National Forest and part of the Alpine Scenic Loop.
-There is a $6.00 American Fork Canyon entrance fee to enter the National Forest.
+There is a $6.00 American Fork Canyon entrance fee to enter the National Forest--YOU DON'T HAVE TO PAY THIS IF YOU ARE ONLY GOING TO THE CAVES.
 The Alpine Scenic Loop is also the road route to Mt.
 Timpanogos trailheads.

 American Fork Canyon Fees